meet-projects/Y1YL-Labs/Session 2, JS 1/README.md

  - In the `<script>` tags OR your `.js` file, use `console.log` to print `"I love CS!"` to the console.
  - If you are running your code locally (on Sublime or any other editor): Open the Inspector `(Right Click > Inspect)` in your Browser and look for the Console.
  - If you are running your code on Repl.it: You should already have your console open.
- - Check to see if `"Hello, World"` was output to the console.
+ - Check to see if `"I love CS!"` was output to the console.
 If not, refresh and try again.

 ^ **The console** is where you also can look out for information related to your JS, warnings, errors, requests and more... but we will not be dealing with all of this right now.